Skip to Content

 Appeals and review of decisions

-If a client disagrees with a decision DCJ or a community housing provider participating in Housing Pathways has made, they should first discuss their concerns with a staff member from the provider that made the decision.
+If a client disagrees with a decision Homes NSW or a community housing provider participating in Housing Pathways has made, they should first discuss their concerns with a staff member from the provider that made the decision.
 The next step, if they still believe the social housing provider made the wrong decision, is to ask for a formal review of the decision.

-For information on how reviews work for decisions made by DCJ, the client can ask for a copy of the factsheet appeals and reviewing decisions or read the Appeals policy.
+For information on how reviews work for decisions made by Homes NSW, the client can ask for a copy of the factsheet appeals and reviewing decisions or read the Appeals policy.
 This policy applies to public and Aboriginal housing.
 Individual community housing providers participating in Housing Pathways have their own appeal policies, and the client should request information directly from that provider.
 The provider who made the decision will manage the review or appeal.

 Tenants cannot appeal a decision to decline a transfer to a specific property.